Hopson97/open-builder/README.md

 As a result of this, the code was created for the zombie game, so when I decided to switch over, the code got messy very quickly.

-To combat this, I did a masive refactor in just over 2 weeks, re-creating the most the project.
+To combat this, I did a massive refactor in just over 2 weeks, re-creating large parts of the project.

-The before refactor can be found **[here](https://github.com/Hopson97/open-builder/tree/a452dfd0a5d8fc94059f7e1ab8ecca03dd06ba3a)**
+The before-refactor-project can be found **[here](https://github.com/Hopson97/open-builder/tree/a452dfd0a5d8fc94059f7e1ab8ecca03dd06ba3a)**

 The commit that adds the refactored code can be found **[here](https://github.com/Hopson97/open-builder/tree/9b6c7c83fb1331fa8740ad12d6df9390d5b31c0c)**